 Businesses That Provide Catering Services

-If you operate a business that offers catering services, your business is considered a restaurant establishment if it meets certain conditions, including the following:
+If you operate a business that provides catering services, the place where you carry on your business is considered a restaurant establishment subject to the mandatory billing measures if:

-- It offers catering services for events such as banquets, cocktail parties, cocktail dinner buffets, private receptions and business meetings, or for special occasions, such as weddings, anniversaries or birthdays.
+- it offers catering services for banquets, cocktail parties or special occasions, such as cocktail dinner buffets, private receptions, business meetings, weddings, anniversaries or birthdays;

 The criteria listed below can help you determine if your business provides catering services.